Hebei: Pre and early history

-Peking man, an early pre-historic Homo erectus, lived on the plains of Hebei around 200,000 to 700,000 years ago.
+Peking Man, an early pre-historic Homo erectus, lived on the plains of Hebei around 200,000 to 700,000 years ago.
 Neolithic findings at the prehistoric Beifudi site date to 7000 and 8000 BC.

 Many early Chinese myths are set in the province.
 Fuxi, one of the Three Sovereigns and Five Emperors, is said to have lived in present-day Xingtai.
 The mythical Battle of Zhuolu, won by the Yellow Emperor, Yan Emperor, and their Yanhuang tribes against the Chiyou-led Jiuli tribes, took place in Zhangjiakou and started the Huaxia civilization.

-During the Spring and Autumn period (722 BC–476 BC), Hebei was under the rule of Yan in the north and Jin in the south.
+During the Spring and Autumn period (722–476 BC), Hebei was under the rule of Yan in the north and Jin in the south.
 Also during this period, a nomadic people known as Dí invaded the plains of northern China and established Zhongshan in central Hebei.
-In the Warring States period (403 BC–221 BC), Jin was partitioned and much of its territory in Hebei went to Zhao.
+In the Warring States period (403–221 BC), Jin was partitioned and much of its territory in Hebei went to Zhao.

 Qin and Han dynasties

 The Qin dynasty unified China in 221 BC.
-The Han dynasty (206 BC–220 AD) ruled the area under two provinces, You Prefecture in the north and Ji Province in the south.
+The Han dynasty (206 BC – 220 AD) ruled the area under two provinces, You Prefecture in the north and Ji Province in the south.
 At the end of the Han dynasty, most of Hebei was under the control of warlords Gongsun Zan in the north and Yuan Shao further south.
 Yuan Shao emerged as the victor of the two, but he was defeated by Cao Cao in the Battle of Guandu in 200.
 Hebei came under the rule of the Kingdom of Wei, established by the descendants of Cao Cao.